Marjvyas/CLEANBAGE/README.md

-# 🌿 CleanBage - Smart Waste Management Platform
+# 🌿 CLEANBAGE - Smart Waste Management Platform

-**CleanBage** is a comprehensive digital solution designed to revolutionize urban waste management through technology and community engagement.
+**CLEANBAGE** is a comprehensive digital solution designed to revolutionize urban waste management through technology and community engagement.
 Built with modern web technologies, this platform connects citizens, waste collectors, and municipal authorities to create a more efficient, transparent, and sustainable waste management ecosystem.

 ## 📖 Project Description

-CleanBage addresses the growing challenges of urban waste management by providing:
+CLEANBAGE addresses the growing challenges of urban waste management by providing:

 - **Smart Scheduling System** - Automated waste pickup scheduling based on location, waste type, and collection routes
 - **Community Gamification** - Reward-based system that encourages proper waste segregation and environmental consciousness